 Water is considered as the basis of life as it is a vital natural resource for sustaining life on Earth.
 It is essential for both domestic use as well as for commercial use.
-Water is used for drinking, washing, electricity generation, irrigation, recreation, navigation and so on.
+Water is used for drinking, washing, electricity generation, irrigation, recreation, navigation, and so on.
 Thus, the widespread use of water resources has increased the need for determining new sustainable sources of water resources.
 One such source of water resources is rainwater harvesting.
 Two methods of rainwater harvesting are explained below.

-It is a very effective technique for collecting ample amount of rainwater which can be used for various domestic and other purposes.
+It is a very effective technique for collecting an ample amount of rainwater which can be used for various domestic and other purposes.

 a.
 To meet the water demand of the growing population and solve the problem of inadequacy in the water supply.

 c.
 To ensure sustainable use and storage of water.